 - Slap on a hat: Cover your head with a wide-brimmed hat, shading your face, ears, and neck.
 If you choose a baseball cap, remember to protect your ears and neck with sunscreen.

 - Wrap on sunglasses: Wear sunglasses with 100% UVA and UVB absorption to protect your eyes and the surrounding skin.

 - Sunscreen doesn’t protect from all UV rays, so don’t use sunscreen as a way to stay out in the sun longer.

 - Follow these practices to protect your skin even on cloudy or overcast days.
 UV rays travel through clouds.

 - Avoid other sources of UV light.
 Tanning beds and sun lamps are dangerous.
-They also damage your skin.
+They damage your skin and can cause cancer.

 What is the American Cancer Society doing about skin cancer?

 - Education: The Society delivers high quality health information to the public so that people can make informed personal decisions.
-Examples include: printed materials; media coverage; community-based outreach programs; and free, nationwide services such as www.cancer.org and our 24-hour call center at 1-800-227-2345.
+Examples include: printed materials; media coverage; community-based outreach programs; and free, nationwide services such as www.cancer.org and our 24-hour cancer information center at 1-800-227-2345.

 - Advocacy: With the help of grassroots volunteers in communities across the country, the Society advocates with lawmakers at both the state and federal levels to enact responsible health policies and increase funding for research, testing, and treatment coverage.
-As of 2012, the ACS Cancer Action Network (the Society’s non-profit, non-partisan advocacy affiliate) asked the FDA to review how it regulates tanning beds to reflect their known dangers in increasing melanoma and non-melanoma skin cancer risk, and supports legislation banning minors from using indoor tanning beds.
+The ACS Cancer Action Network (the Society’s non-profit, non-partisan advocacy affiliate) has asked the FDA to review how it regulates tanning beds to reflect their known dangers in increasing melanoma and non-melanoma skin cancer risk, and supports legislation banning minors from using indoor tanning beds.